Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane

 \subsection{Beach Curve}

 In the Euclidean sweep line approach the beach line consists of parts of beach parabolas.
-For each site $S \in \Set{S}$ above the sweep line, the beach parabola represents all points that lie at equal distance to $S$ and the sweep line.
-In the generalized Euclidean sweep circle approach, these parabolas become beach ellipses.
-They are only defined for sites the are contained in the sweep circle, which we denote with $\SitesInSweep = \{S \in \Set{S} \mid r(S) \le \SweepRadius\}$, i.e., the set of sites whose radius is at most the radius of the sweep circle.
-The beach ellipse of a site $S \in \SitesInSweep$ consists of all points that lie at equal distance to $S$ and the sweep circle.
+For each site $S \in \Set{S}$ above the sweep line, the beach parabola represents all points with equal distance to $S$ and the sweep line.
+In the Euclidean sweep circle method, the parabolas become ellipses.
+They are defined for sites in the sweep circle, denoted by $\SitesInSweep = \{S \in \Set{S} \mid r(S) \le \SweepRadius\}$, and consist of all points at equal distance to a site and the sweep circle.